SAP-samples/codejam-cap-llm/exercises/08-implement-embedding-service/README.md

 ### Implement the retrieveEmbeddings(forChunks) method

 If you remember the presentation in the beginning, the Advocate gave you an overview of the available APIs provided by the CAP-LLM plugin.
 One of those API methods is for retrieving the vector embeddings for a given text chunk.
-If the `vectorPlugin.getEmbedding()` call gets executed, the plugin looks up the connection configuration, constructs the HTTP request, and sends that via the destination to the SAP generative AI Hub.
+If the `vectorPlugin.getEmbedding()` call gets executed, the plugin looks up the connection configuration, constructs the HTTP request, and sends that via the destination to the Generative AI Hub.
 The request is being forwarded from SAP to the partner embedding model for creating the vector embeddings.

 The plugin requires additional configuration to determine what destination to use and what embedding model to connect to.
 You will create this configuration in the next exercise.